Exercise intensity: Fuel Used

-The body uses different amounts of energy substrates (carbohydrates or fats) depending on the intensity of the exercise and the heart rate of the exerciser.
-Protein is a third energy substrate, but it contributes minimally and is therefore discounted in the percent contribution graphs reflecting different intensities of exercise.
+The body uses different amounts of energy substrates (carbohydrates or fats) depending on the intensity of the exercise and the VO2 Max of the exerciser.
+Protein is a third energy substrate, but it contributes minimally (around 3% of the total energy expenditure during exercise) and is therefore discounted in the percent contribution graphs reflecting different intensities of exercise.
 The fuel provided by the body dictates an individual's capacity to increase the intensity level of a given activity.
 In other words, the intensity level of an activity determines the order of fuel recruitment.
 Specifically, exercise physiology dictates that low intensity, long duration exercise provides a larger percentage of fat contribution in the calories burned because the body does not need to quickly and efficiently produce energy (i.e., adenosine triphosphate) to maintain the activity.
 On the other hand, high intensity activity utilizes a larger percentage of carbohydrates in the calories expended because its quick production of energy makes it the preferred energy substrate for high intensity exercise.
 High intensity activity also yields a higher total caloric expenditure.

+VO2 max acts as a key determinant of fuel usage during exercise.
+Higher VO2 Max individuals can sustain higher intensities in the "fat-burning zone" before shifting to carbohydrates, enhancing their endurance and efficiency.

-This table outlines the estimated distribution of energy consumption at different intensity levels for a healthy 20-year-old with a Max Heart Rate (MHR) of 200.
+This table outlines the estimated distribution of energy consumption at different percentages of VO2 Max.

 These estimates are valid only when glycogen reserves are able to cover the energy needs.
-If a person depletes glycogen reserves after a long workout (a phenomenon known as "hitting the wall") or during a low carbohydrate diet, the body will shift into ketosis and use mostly fat and muscle for energy.
-Intermittent fasting can be used to train the body to shift easily into ketosis.
+If a person depletes their glycogen reserves after a long workout (a phenomenon known as "hitting the wall"), the body will use mostly fat for energy (known as "second wind").
+Ketones, produced by the liver, will slowly buildup in concentration in the blood, the longer that the person's glycogen reserves have been depleted, typically due to starvation or a low carb diet (βHB 3 - 5 mM).
+Prolonged aerobic exercise, where individuals "hit the wall" can create post-exercise ketosis; however, the level of ketones produced are smaller (βHB 0.3 - 2 mM).